Killing of Ma'Khia Bryant: Investigation

 Investigation of the shooting was transferred to the Ohio Bureau of Criminal Investigation (BCI), which is routine for all police shootings in Columbus, Ohio.
 On July 7, 2021, it was announced that the BCI completed its investigation.
 Following normal procedure, the investigation did not include the determination of fault or charges.
 The case was referred to the Franklin County Prosecutor G. Gary Tyack.

 On July 7, 2021, the county prosecutor's office said that the case would be assigned to Columbus attorneys H. Tim Merkle and Gary Shroyer as Special Prosecutors.
-On August 16, 2021, the county coroner reported that the death was a homicide, which means that a person's life was taken by another.
-The case went to a grand jury and on March 11, 2022, it declined to charge officer Nicholas Reardon because there was not probable cause that he committed a crime.
+On August 16, 2021, the county coroner reported that the death was a homicide.
+The case went to a grand jury, which, on March 11, 2022, declined to charge officer Nicholas Reardon because there was not probable cause that he committed a crime.
 It was later deemed a justifiable homicide with prosecutors noting "Under Ohio law the use of deadly force by a police officer is justified when there exists an immediate or imminent threat of death or serious bodily injury to the officer or another."